kellertobias/kuvo-proxy/readme.md

 All colors are hex (without the pound sign)

-The following parameters exist:
+*The following parameters exist:*

-- headerback: background color of headers
+- `headerback`: background color of headers
-- headercolor: text color of headers
+- `headercolor`: text color of headers
-- headerweight: font weight of the headers
+- `headerweight`: font weight of the headers
-- currentback: background color of current playing track
+- `currentback`: background color of current playing track
-- currentcolor: text color of current playing track
+- `currentcolor`: text color of current playing track
-- prevback: background color of current playing track
+- `prevback`: background color of current playing track
-- prevcolor: text color of current playing track
+- `prevcolor`: text color of current playing track
-- weight: font weight of the tracks
+- `weight`: font weight of the tracks
-- current: Header Text for "Currently Playing"
+- `current`: Header Text for "Currently Playing"
-- prev: "Header Text for "Played Before"
+- `prev`: "Header Text for "Played Before"

-if you want to write custom css, here's the structure:
+*if you want to write custom css, here's the DOM structure:*

 - `#content`
   - `.current-track`